This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Air leaks are like money flying out of your windows or doors.
 When you have leaks, your heating or

 70. Shop around for gas.

-Gas prices are not always the same in every gas stations.
+Gas prices are not always the same in every gas station.
 I use the free app GasBuddy to shop around for gas.
 The app will show me the gas station close to my location that has the cheapest price.

 71. Get a slow cooker.

 A slow cooker can save time especially when you have a busy schedule.
 I usually prepare and start cooking in the morning then it will be ready for dinner.